angusmillar/Deprecated-Pyro/README.md

 SQL Server 2016 Management Studio Express 64 Bit

 ## How do I get this solution up and running ##
-There are two key projects for ruunnig the server, as follows:
+There are two key projects you will need to understand to simply run the server in your development enviroment and production enviroment.
+The are as follows:

 **Pyro.ConsoleServer (Project)**